The Papers of Sir Winston Churchill

 Scope and Contents

 The papers consist of original documents accumulated by Sir Winston Churchill throughout his life (1874-1965).
-They have been divided into two sections: the Chartwell Papers (CHAR) and the Churchill Papers (CHUR).
-Together, the two sets of papers cover the following major areas:
+They have been divided into three sections: the Chartwell Papers (CHAR) and the Churchill Papers (CHUR), with some additional material (CHAQ).
+Together, the three sets of papers cover the following major areas:

 The papers of Churchill as a private person.
 They include correspondence with or about his family and friends on non-public topics and papers relating to Churchill's personal, financial and legal affairs and his social life.